mahfuzur-mafu/car-price-estimator/README.md

 # Car Price Range Estimation App

-This project is a web application designed to estimate a car price range suitable for customers based on their financial information.
+This project is designed to estimate a car price range suitable for customers based on their financial information.
 By inputting details such as age, salary, and net worth, the app calculates and advises a car price range tailored to the customer.

 ## Project Overview